 By Megan Golden

 Megan Golden, athletics communications assistant director at the University of Notre Dame, has been part of the Fighting Irish athletics communications team since August of 2016.
-In her role, she coordinates all media efforts for the Notre Dame women's soccer and cross country/track and field programs.
-A native of Cleveland, Ohio, Golden is a 2014 graduate of Saint Mary's College and former Irish women’s basketball manager.
+In her role, she coordinates all media efforts for the Notre Dame women’s lacrosse and cross country/track and field programs.
+A native of Cleveland, Ohio, Golden is a 2014 graduate of Saint Mary’s College and former Irish women’s basketball manager.
 Prior to arriving at Notre Dame, she worked in public relations with the Cleveland Indians and Chicago White Sox.